RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/4-Workflow/Service Tasks/email-service-task/email-service-task.md

 ## Completes

-If the email is successfully sent and minilith gets a OK from Microsoft Graph
+If the email is successfully sent and Minilith gets a OK from Microsoft Graph

 1. Set status of element to Complete
 2. Token moves on